-Yoga has been a vehicle for connection to myself and others.
+Yoga has been a vehicle for connection to myself

 I hope to share it with as many